Considerations about changing vCenter Server artifacts

 Review the following restrictions:

-• Do not change the VMware ESXi™ server names and the IP addresses because they are registered for Windows® DNS resolution.
-Changes might result in failure during deployment or failure of Automated instance functions.
+- Do not change the VMware ESXi™ server names and the IP addresses because they are registered for Windows® DNS resolution.
+Changes might cause failures during deployment or failures of Automated instance functions.

 VMware resources for instances V1.8 and earlier